 In 1871, the family moved to New Glasgow, (Elgin County) Ontario.
 Dr. and Mrs. Munger, built a new home in Rodney, Ontario (Elgin County) and moved there in 1873.
 He remained there for the rest of his life and frequently crossed the county line into Kent County to look after his patients.
-Dr. Munger’s practice was advertised under the Rodney subtitle, in the 1886 Elgin Kent Essex and Lambton Business Directory.
+Dr. Munger’s medical practice was advertised under the Rodney subtitle, in the 1886 Elgin Kent Essex and Lambton Business Directory.
 Dr. Munger built a drugstore on the main street of Rodney in 1891 and he hired a druggist named Ramsay Sinclair to operate it.

 Dr. Munger retired from medicine in 1895 and he worked in the drug store.